jeevanjacob55/PYTHON-PROJECTS---intermediate/readme.md

 10. [Instagram Follower Bot](./instagrambot/) ->An Instagram bot that logs in, scrapes followers from a target account, and follows them using Selenium.

+11. [Higher Lower Game](./higher-lower/) -> A simple Number guessing game built using Flask

+12. [Flask Blog Website](./simple-personal-blog/) ->  Flask-based blog application that dynamically fetches blog post content from a remote JSON API and renders it using HTML templates.